glyphdoggo/debian_logo_redesign/README.md

 The design was inspired by the [Debian Diversity Logo](https://www.debian.org/logos/index.en.html), originally created by Valessio Brito in 2019.

 Everything in this repository is completely free and open-source.
 Whether you want to use these vectors for system assets, custom desktop environments, personal websites or boot animations, you are entirely welcome to do so.
+Also, you can easily add effects such as shading by directly editing the SVG files if you want.

 As you browse the repository, you will notice there are quite a few variations of the concept.
 To be completely honest, I am making all of them available because I simply cannot decide which version looks the best.
 If you think any of the older versions look promising or are worth using as a base for your own modifications, feel free to take them and run with it :)